 I’m always surprised that the morning after the Thanksgiving or Christmas feast, I wake up hungry.
 In fact, starving.
 What’s up with that!?

 I’m also always surprised that I have SO MUCH leftover Thanksgiving cranberry sauce.
 Every year, I don’t think there will be quite enough, so I make more at the last moment.
 Why I’m actually surprised each year, is beyond me.

 Here’s the deal, I think people do love cranberry sauce, but in small amounts.
 Like a couple of tablespoons per plate.
 It’s really to make a mostly savory plate, a little bit sweet.

-These quick and easy cranberry sauce muffins can so easily be whipped up with some of your leftovers.
-Or all of your leftovers!
+Actually, I love having the leftovers so I can make these quick and easy cranberry sauce muffins!
+They can so easily be whipped up with some or all of your leftovers!
 Then you can freeze some of the muffins for later, too.

 I decided to make them with corn meal and gluten-free flour so my son with Celiac Disease could enjoy them.
-And the subtle corn flavor is divine with leftover Thanksgiving cranberry sauce — especially the spiced one (above).
+And the subtle corn flavor is great with my leftover Thanksgiving cranberry sauce — especially the spiced version (above).

 So if you find yourself with a ton of leftover Thanksgiving cranberry sauce, as I will be, I suggest these sweet, soft and delicious cranberry sauce muffins.

 Your leftover Thanksgiving cranberry sauce is the key to these super delicious gluten-free muffins.
 They make for a lovely morning or afternoon snack with coffee!

 - 1/2 cup gluten-free, 1 to 1 all-purpose flour